Farnborough Tennis Club

 50th Anniversary celebration

 This year we are celebrating the 50th Anniversary of the founding of Farnborough Tennis Club.
 In the summer of 1975, a group of local tennis enthusiasts took over two run-down public courts on Tugmutton Common and Farnborough Tennis Club was born, giving members unlimited access to tennis all year round for just £5 a year!
-Needless to say, things have changed since these early days!
+Needless to say, things have changed since those early days!
 See the write-up below for more on the history of the club.

-For all members and guests coming along to the celebrations, the venue is Chelsfield Lakes (opposite Hewitt’s Farm on Court Road) and the date for your diary is Saturday 15th November from 7:30pm.
-The evening includes a welcome drink, a 3-course dinner, plus coffee & mints, followed by our annual trophy presentations and a few speeches to mark our 50th year celebrations.
+For all members and guests coming along to the celebrations, the venue is Chelsfield Lakes (opposite Hewitt’s Farm on Court Road) and the date for your diary is Saturday 15th November from 7:00pm, with dinner timed for 7:30pm.

 Update on the Courts